Skip to content

 If you choose to try this option, it will be less risky if you leave Canada and remain in the US for at least 24 hours, ideally your status would expire while you are outside of Canada.

-The final option, and the least risky, is to fly internationally beyond the USA.
+The final (and best) option, and the least risky, is to fly internationally beyond the USA.
 Think a quick trip home, a short Eurotrip, or a sunny long weekend vacation to South America.

-This option is the least risky, but likely the most expensive.
+This option is the least risky (in fact, it’s the only option that’s likely to work), but likely the most expensive.
 Activating your work permit this way at an international airport would be like activating it if you’d come directly from your home country for your first IEC activation.

-For those who are currently in Canada with a permit that expires shortly and who want to activate a second IEC permit, we suggest leaving before your status expires and considering flying back into an international airport for your best chance of success.
+We strongly encourage those who have received a POE and are currently in Canada to consider this option.
+We suggest leaving before your status expires and considering flying back into an international airport for your best chance of success.

 Remember, when activating your POE letter at the border, you must provide proof of sufficient funds and adequate health insurance, even if you have provincial medical coverage.
 Our partner, BestQuote Travel Insurance, offers comprehensive plans tailored for IEC participants in Canada.
 Get your quote from BestQuote today!